chouseknecht/elk-stack-container/README.md

 ### View the sample data

 If you loaded the sample Apache data, go to Settings > Indices, and change the *Index name or pattern* value to `apache_elk_example`.
 When it becomes visible, click the green *Create* button.
-Click on the *Discover* menu to view the data.
+Click on the *Discover* menu at the top of the page to view the data.

 ### Load the sample dashboard